walterstypula/DependencyViewer/README.md

 ## Useage

-    DepView <root path>
+    DepView -f <root path>
-where [root Path] is the root directory of the .NET assemblies to look through.
+where \<root Path\> is the root directory of the .NET assemblies to look through.

 All files with a DLL and EXE extension will be considered, and sub paths will be searched.